+This policy governs the University of Arkansas Fayetteville institutional repository.
 The faculty, staff and students of the University of Arkansas are committed to disseminating the fruits of their research and scholarship as widely as possible.
 In keeping with that commitment, the Faculty adopts the following policy: